honerd/engage-project/README.md

     <img src="readmeimages/npmstart.png" width="50%">
     <br />

-7. The page should load on localhost:3000 and the backend on localhost:5000
+7. The page should load on localhost:3000 and the backend on localhost:5000.
+Refresh once if doesn't work

 # Spotipy Integration